Everyday in the UK

 Personal Debt in the UK

-- In Northern Ireland in April 2022, there were 4.0 insolvencies per day and in Scotland in the three months to June 2022 there was 22.4 insolvencies per day.
+- In Northern Ireland in July 2023, there were 3.5 insolvencies per day.
+In Scotland in the three months to March 2023 there was 21.2 insolvencies per day.

-- The number of people unemployed in the UK fell by 910 per day in the twelve months to July 2022.
+- The number of people unemployed in the UK increased by 658 per day in the twelve months to July 2023.

 - It costs an average of £24.44 per day for a couple to raise a child from birth to the age of 18.

 - For a lone parent family, the cost of raising a child comes to £29.50 per day.